jamescarruthers/orchard/README.md

 - **MIDI Output**: Route generated chords to DAWs or hardware synths
 - **Velocity Sensitivity**: Input velocity is preserved in output
 - **Suppress Root**: Option to omit the root note (useful when your input device plays the note)
+- **Mute Built-in Synth**: Disable the preview audio when using external instruments

 ### Visual Feedback
 - On-screen keyboard shows input notes (red) and generated notes (teal)